Death Stranding is the debut project from Kojima Productions, the studio founded by legendary Metal Gear Solid creator Hideo Kojima.

 Starring The Walking Dead’s Norman Reedus and Hannibal’s Mads Mikkelsen, it looks set to be as bonkers and mind-bending as Kojima’s previous works.

-After departing Konami, Hideo Kojima announced his new project in a big way at Sony’s press conference at E3 2016, and with it the games industry is bringing huge expectation to the title, although we still don’t technically know what it is yet.
-What we do know is it will launch within the next two years – and that an epic new trailer broke cover at The Games Awards 2017.
+After departing Konami, Hideo Kojima announced his new project in a big way at Sony’s press conference at E3 2016, and with it, the games industry is bringing huge expectation to the title, although we still don’t technically know what it is yet.
+What we do know is it will, hopefully, launch prior to the Tokyo 2020 Olympics.

 Trusted Reviews has rounded up all the latest news on the project, and we’ll be updating this page as more info arrives, so be sure to bookmark it!